-Nestled between East Village and National City, Barrio Logan has transformed from a scruffy warehouse district to a hotbed of art, cuisine, and Chicano culture.
+Nestled between East Village and National City, Barrio Logan is a longstanding cultural hub of art, cuisine and Chicano culture.
 It would be impossible to truly know San Diego without taking in the murals of the area’s cultural crown jewel, Chicano Park.
 And there’s plenty of other well-worthwhile things to eat, drink, and see while you’re there.

 Where: National Ave & S Evans St, San Diego, CA 92101